Get in the Christmas spirit with my guide to the most festive events to make your Christmas in Derbyshire sparkle in 2022!

 I also particularly like Bakewell, Castleton and Ashbourne at Christmas time.
-But Christmas is also a wonderful time to support your local high street.
-Find out when Christmas lights are being switched on in your local area here.
+But Christmas is also a wonderful time to support your local high street and most will arrange special events around the switching on of the Christmas lights.

 Christmas wreath making workshops